A tour of Windsor Castle lets you to follow in the footsteps of British Royalty.

-It was this this disastrous fire that led to the opening of the State Rooms at Buckingham Palace as the Queen had agreed to fund 70% of the restoration costs.
+It was this this disastrous fire that led to the opening of the State Rooms at Buckingham Palace as Queen Elizabeth II had agreed to fund 70% of the restoration costs.

 Windsor is 30 miles (50km) West of London.

-Windsor & Eton Riverside - About 10 minutes easy walk.
+Windsor & Eton Riverside - About a 10 minutes walk.